EnigmaCurry/quake-dev/README.md

 ### Modify an existing level

 Lets start with making a small modification to the original Quake start map.
-The map source is found in the `source` directory named `start.map`.
+The map source is found in the `src` directory named `start.map`.

  * Open Trenchbroom
  * Click `Browse` to open an existing .map file.
- * Navigate to the `source` directory and open `start.map`.
+ * Navigate to the `quake1` directory and open `start.map`.
  * Choose `Quake` from the list of games.
  * Use the `Map Format` of `Autodetect` or `Standard`
  * Click OK.